Machine Polishing – What’s It All About?

 Rotary Machine Polishers:

 Largely favoured by professional detailers for their ability to correct paint defects quickly.
 The polisher head connects directly to the drive mechanism, causing the head to spin in a circular motion.
 This generates heat effectively, allowing for a more aggressive cutting action, however, in untrained hands there is a significant risk of ‘burning’ through the paintwork, exposing the primer below.
 For severe defects or scratch-resistant clearcoats, rotary polishers are able to eliminate defects faster and more effectively than a standard Dual Action polisher.
-Examples of rotary polishers include Dodo Juice’s Spin Doctor, the 3M Rotary Polisher and the FLEX PE14-2.
+Examples of rotary polishers include Dodo Juice’s Spin Doctor, the 3M Rotary Polisher and FLEX’s popular PE14-2.
 In trained hands, rotary polishers will effectively remove almost any type of paint defect.